mlde/neodymium/README.md

-Selected desktop wallpapers for MLDE.
+Selected desktop wallpapers.
 Various components of MLDE may wants to use some of these wallpapers in their default settings.

 # Get it